 - Enerdrive battery monitor to monitor the condition and state of charge of the batteries.

 - Multiple 12 volt power outlets in all cabins, saloon and cockpit.

 - Seabreeze is wired for 240 volt via safety cutout.
 There are 240 volt power outlets in all cabins and salon.

 - Stereo radio, CD player with 4 speakers (in cockpit and saloon).

-- 12 volt 24″ LED TV with DVD player.
-Also serves as a extra computer monitor for Apple MacBooks via HDMI cable.
+- 24″ TV’s with DVD player to salon and starboard aft berth.
+Also can serve as a extra computer monitor for Apple MacBooks via HDMI cable.
 GME powered TV antenna.